Steps to Creating Asthma Friendly Environments

 7. Collaborate with families, health care professionals, and staff to create asthma friendly environments.

-Sample Tools to Support Creating Asthma Friendly Environments
+Sample Tools to Supporting Creating Asthma Friendly Environments

-The following Asthma Management Tools provide implementation tips for key members of the school community to support creating asthma friendly school environments:
+The following tools provide implementation tips for key members of the school community to support creating asthma friendly school environments:

 Child Care Tools

-The following Responsibility Checklists summarize the responsibilities for key members of the child care community to support creating asthma friendly child care centres:
+The following tools provide implementation tips for key members of the child care community to support creating asthma friendly child care centres:

-The following Management of Asthma Tools provide implementation tips for program supervisors, program leaders, instructors, coaches, and volunteers to support creating asthma friendly school environments:
+The following tools provide implementation tips for program supervisors, program leaders, instructors, coaches, and volunteers to support creating asthma friendly communities:

 References